The thermodynamics of protein aggregation reactions may underpin the enhanced metabolic efficiency associated with heterosis, some balancing selection, and the evolution of ploidy levels: Ploidy Level

 The proteins that facilitate complex PINs tend to be large and multi-domain because multiple domains are necessary to facilitate different interactions (\citealt{RubinEtAl2000}; \citealt{TanEtAl2005}; \citealt{TordaiEtAl2005}; \citealt{EkmanEtAl2007}; \citealt{ZmasekAndGodzik2011}).
 For example, \cite{XiaEtAl2008} found that the average number of interaction domains per protein increases with the number of cell types in an organism.
 Likewise, \cite{WangEtAl2005} found that proteins shared by \textit{S. cerevisiae}, \textit{D. melanogaster}, and \textit{H. sapiens} are similar in length; but proteins found in \textit{D. melanogaster} and \textit{H. sapiens,} but not in \textit{S. cerevisiae}, are on average 22\% longer than proteins shared by all three species.
 Finally, \cite{WarringerAndBlomberg2006} found that \textit{S. cerevisiae} proteins longer than 770 amino acids have more interaction partners, on average, than shorter proteins.
 Particularly abundant among these large proteins were transport proteins, proteases, kinases, and other signaling proteins.
 These proteins are responsible for signal transduction and regulating biochemical pathways (\citealt{SoporyAndMunshi1998}; \citealt{ManningEtAl2002}; \citealt{Lopez-OtinAndHunter2010}).
 In multicellular organisms, these proteins play vital roles in intercellular communication, regulation of the cell cycle, and cellular differentiation (\citealt{LeMosyEtAl2001}; \citealt{Schaller2004}; \citealt{Turk2006}; \citealt{VanderHoorn2008}; \citealt{KeshetAndSeger2010}).
-Thus, large proteins play an import role in coordinating and regulating the biochemical activities in organisms.
+Thus, large proteins play an import role in coordinating and regulating the biochemical activities in organisms, and such proteins appear to be more abundant in complex organisms (\citealt{TordaiEtAl2005}; \citealt{EkmanEtAl2007}).